Energy & Environment is a peer-reviewed interdisciplinary scholarly journal (ISSN: 0958-305X)

 Funding:

-Energy & Environment is falsely accused to be funded by the energy industry or other politically motivated interests.
+Energy & Environment is falsely accused of being funded by the energy industry or other politically motivated interests.

 "E&E is funded by the publisher Multi-Science and I have nothing to do with financial matters.
 E&E does not advertise, and I do not get a salary."